On This Blog

 From a reader’s perspective, I hope the slower, more contemplative place is a “unique selling proposition,” albeit without the selling.
 The editorial design is meant to recapture our attention from social media, and the media generally.
 I agree it’s important to be aware of the news flow, but better to do it from above, fishing into it, not caught up in the rush and the slop of being in the millrace itself.
 Honestly, right now, the way social media algorithms work, it’s as if we had to buy our butter and eggs from a crack dealer.

-Finally, a word on software choice: Most blogs in the world run on Blogger (Google, yech) or WordPress, with WordPress being by far the dominant provider (though apparently the WP “community” is riven by drama and feuding)[1].
+Finally, a word on software choice: Most blogs in this world run on Blogger (Google, yech) or WordPress, with WordPress being by far the dominant provider (though apparently the WP “community” is riven by drama and feuding)3.
 “The number of bloggers in the USA is expected to grow to 31.7 million in 2020,” so blogging is not a bad business to be in (though we’ll see if AI slop kills it, if AIs can develop personas without becoming psychotic).
 There’s are a ton of blogging software out there, too, though usage rankings are hard to come by.
 (The first Google pages are, unsurprisingly, about the “best” platforms; I suspect most, if not all, of the pages are written by bots).

 did_you_fuck_with_it.png